unixorn/works-with-home-assistant/Contributing.md

 - Amazon links should be in the form https://smile.amazon.com/gp/product/XYZZY/
 - If the item needs to be reflashed with Tasmota, ESPHome or something else before it is usable with Home Assistant, make sure to put that in the **Notes** column.
 - If the device you're adding won't work in a local-only mode, please say so in the **Notes** column of your entry.
-- If it requires a remote service, definitely note that - I prefer to not buy anything that will brick if the vendor goes out of business or decides to cancel the product line.
+- If it requires a remote service, definitely note that - A lot of people prefer to not buy anything that will brick if the vendor goes out of business or decides to cancel the product line.
 - If it tries to phone home - note that too.
 - For consistency in entries, please capitalize Tasmota and ESPHome.
 - For consistency, please spell Z-Wave with a dash instead of ZWave.